Legislative scheme governing the disclosure of “spent” convictions is “not in accordance with the law”

 These cases were heard separately at first instance but were joined together in the Court of Appeal.
 It was argued on behalf of P, G and W on appeal that the current scheme was not “in accordance with the law” and/or that the interference with their rights under Article 8 ECHR was not proportionate.
 The Court of Appeal agreed.

 The Court held that in the case of each of P, G and W the particular bright line rules engaged were not “in accordance with the law”.
 In so doing it rejected the argument advanced that for the scheme to be in accordance with the law there had to be safeguards which enabled the proportionality of the interference (in essence the requirement to disclose) to be tested in an individual case holding that there was not a need for an individual right of review in every case.
-Rather, the court said that there was no one feature of any scheme which would convert an otherwise unlawful scheme into a lawful one.
+Rather, the court said, at paragraph 41, that there was no one feature of any scheme which would convert an otherwise unlawful scheme into a lawful one.

 “…. the features listed by Lord Reed at (distinctions based on “the nature of the offence, the disposal in the case, the time which has elapsed since the offence took place or the relevance of the data to the employment sought, and the absence of any mechanism for independent review of a decision to disclose data under section 113A”) are individually neither necessary nor sufficient.
 A judgment has to be made as to the calibre of the filter mechanism in the context of the public interest to be protected.
 An independent review is not an absolute condition (as my example shows), but I underline that the less the discrimination in relation to the other features – the nature of the offence, disposal and lapse of time – the greater the need for some filter to ensure that the critical link to the public interest is not lost.”